Safe Return Plan

 Academic Needs

-Breakfast and lunch continue to be offered to students attending school and available for pick-up for students working remotely.
-The same will happen during our summer program.
+Breakfast and lunch continue to be offered to students attending school.

 3. Public Comment

-The safe return plan has also been posted on the school website with an invitation to send comments.
+The safe return plan was presented to the board and discussed with key stakeholders.
+It has also been posted on the school website.